specmore/spectacular/web/README.md

 ## Config
 The web project requires the following configuration values to be set as Environment Variables before starting the application:
+- `GITHUB_APP_INSTALLATION_ID` - The specific installation (tenant) this instance of the UI will be serving.
+Required to be sent to the Backend Service in each API request.
+The installation needs to belong to the GitHub App the [Backend Service](../backend/README.md#config) is configured to use.

 ## Local Development and Testing
 This application uses

 #### Running the Application
 First ensuring the environment variables in the [Config](#config) section above are set appropriately, then run the following command:
 ```